Wharton Management

 Wharton’s Management Department applies basic social science disciplines and research methods to these management and leadership problems in the public and private sectors.

-The Management Department encompasses four major areas of specialization:
+The Management Department encompasses five major areas of expertise:

-- Human Social Capital and Organizational Behavior explores individual and group behavior and how these dynamics influence an organization’s performance and structure.
+• Organizational Behavior examines employees’ individual and group behavior and how these dynamics influence their attitudes and performance, as well organizational performance and structure.

 External Links